php-dev-br/laravel-doc-pt-br/eloquent.md

 Eloquent models fire several events, allowing you to hook into the following points in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `restoring`, `restored`.
 Events allow you to easily execute code each time a specific model class is saved or updated in the database.
 Each event receives the instance of the model through its constructor.

 The `retrieved` event will fire when an existing model is retrieved from the database.
 When a new model is saved for the first time, the `creating` and `created` events will fire.
-The `updating` / `updated` events will fire when an existing model is modified and the `save` method is called.
-The `saving` / `saved` events will fire when a model is created or updated.
+If a model already existed in the database and the `save` method is called, the `updating` / `updated` events will fire.
+However, in both cases, the `saving` / `saved` events will fire.

 > {note} When issuing a mass update or delete via Eloquent, the `saved`, `updated`, `deleting`, and `deleted` model events will not be fired for the affected models.
 This is because the models are never actually retrieved when issuing a mass update or delete.